gomorpheus/morpheus-docs/installation/database/perconaTls.rst

    .. code-block:: bash

+    mysql> GRANT ALL PRIVILEGES ON morpheus.* TO 'morpheusDbUser'@'%' IDENTIFIED BY 'morpheusDbUserPassword' with grant option;

-    mysql> GRANT ALL PRIVILEGES ON *.* TO 'morpheusDbUser'@'%' IDENTIFIED BY 'morpheusDbUserPassword';
+    mysql> GRANT SELECT, PROCESS, SHOW DATABASES ON *.* TO 'morpheusDbUser'@'%' IDENTIFIED BY 'morpheusDbUserPassword';

     mysql> FLUSH PRIVILEGES;

+    mysql> exit

    .. important:: If you grant privileges to the morpheusDbUser to only the morpheus database, you will also need to GRANT SELECT, PROCESS, SHOW DATABASES, SUPER ON PRIVILEGES to the morpheusDbUser on *.* for the Appliance Health service.

-    mysql> exit

 Copy SSL Files to other nodes
 `````````````````````````````